2020 US Open

 IBM, ESPN & USTA

-In the summer of 2020, we worked with IBM, ESPN and the USTA to help solve an audio problem to bring some normalcy to the US Open, one of the first sporting events to return after pandemic lockdowns of the prior spring.
-Since there would be no fans in person, how could we bring the crowd and energy back into the stadium?
-What considerations needed to be factored in and what could be built in a short window of time before the tournament?
+In the summer of 2020, we worked with IBM, ESPN and the USTA to help bring some normalcy to the US Open, one of the first sporting events to return after the pandemic lockdowns.
+How could we use audio to bring the energy of a crowd into an empty stadium?
+What considerations needed to be factored in, and what could be built in the short window of time before the tournament?

 Innovation,Sound Design,New Technologies,Process,Experiential,Mix

-Leveraging IBM's powerful AI built of their rich dataset of every point from the past year's tournament, we developed an intelligent solution to design dynamic crowd reactions to every type of point, in every moment in a match in any type of weather.
+Using IBM's rich dataset of the audio of every point from the previous year's tournament, we developed an AI tool to design dynamic crowd reactions for every type of point, in every moment or match, in any type of weather.

-We Analyzed 300 hours of gameplay and 2500 points from the 2019 US Open.
-And put our system to work for ESPN's broadcast for 15 days, and 250 hours of Tennis.
+We analyzed 300 hours of gameplay and 2500 points from the 2019 US Open, and put our system to work for ESPN's 15-day broadcast — that's 250 hours of tennis!

 IMG_20200825_181459